Frequently Asked Questions

 Can you be my midwife for a hospital birth?

 No. I am a homebirth midwife.
 I do not have hospital privileges.
-I do not have a back up obstetrician nor do I work under the supervision of a physician.
+I work under the supervision of a physician.
 In the event that a client needs to transfer to the hospital from a planned homebirth, their medical care is transferred to the on-call hospital doctor.
 In case of transfer to the hospital, I stay with my client even though I am no longer the medical care provider for her birth.
 I resume care after she leaves the hospital.

 Can you be my midwife at a birth center?

 No. Currently there are no legal free standing birth centers in the state of Nevada.

 What is your fee?

 My fee is similar to the fees charged by other midwives in the area.
 It varies based on your payment schedule.
 Families who pay in full before their due date are extended a sizable discount.
 I offer a significant discount for Medicaid eligible families.
 Please contact me for an estimate based on your particular situation.

 My fee includes all your prenatal care, on-call availability 24/7 for urgent issues or emergencies and labor for the duration of your pregnancy and postpartum period, my attendance at your birth with a trained assistant, the use of my equipment and medications at your birth, newborn care and examination, newborn screenings that you choose (hearing, metabolic, or CCHD), newborn eye prophylaxis and vitamin k administration if you choose, postpartum visits for you and baby around days 1, 3, and 7 in your home, and office visits at 2-3 weeks and 6 weeks.

 A $500 non-refundable retainer is required to hold a spot on my calendar.
 I only take a limited number of clients each month.
 Full details will be covered as part of the financial agreement that we will sign before we start care.